fmway/basham/README.md

 ```

 ## Nix Usage
-If you don't want install it, you can execute via `nix run`
+If you don't want to install it, you can execute via `nix run`
 ```sh
 $ nix run github:lordpaijo/basham -- blablablablablabla
 ```